 Shore House

-Shore House is notable for its architectural detailing, structural execution and geotechnical attainment.
-But, above all else, it is a family home that celebrates the wondrous sensation of living in the trees, high above the shimmering waters of Kootenay Lake.
+Shore House is defined by its regional architecture, solid construction, and geotechnical solutions.
+Above all, it is a family home that embraces the unique experience of living among the treetops, overlooking the shimmering waters of Kootenay Lake.

 Location: Nelson, BC